benbalter/comment-rollup/README.md

 # Comment Rollup GitHub Action

 This action "rolls up" all comments on an issue into the issue body under a details tag.
 It will update the rollup every time a comment is added, edited, or deleted.

 Why would you ever want to do this?
 For ease of copying all the comments, either as Markdown or as rich text.

+It is based on https://github.com/actions/typescript-action.
 ## Inputs

-### `label`
+`token` - `${{ secrets.GITHUB_TOKEN }}`
+`issue_number` - the issue number to roll up

-**Required** A label to require on issues before rolling up comments.
-Default `Weekly Update Notes`.
+`label` - A label to require on issues before rolling up comments (optional)

 ## Example usage